 We will use your report to help us better understand how your project is doing.
-Your grant reports are your opportunity to tell us how things are going, and we read every report you send to us.
+Your grant reports are your opportunity to tell us how things are going, and we read every report we ask you to send to us.
 We want to know what has gone well, but also anything that has not gone so well, or may need to change.
 We will let you know if we have any questions or comments about what you have reported.